Personal Enrichment

 Join Today!

-Instructor Bio: Abby Bettencourt, is one of Monterey Peninsula College's instructors in the Jewelry and Metals Arts Dept. A local practicing artist and bench jeweler, she has a wide variety of knowledge in traditional silversmithing processes and small sculpture.
-Abby has a bachelor's degree in fine art from San Jose State University, practical knowledge from working in the industry, and participates in exhibitions and open studios.
+Instructor Bio: Abby Bettencourt is one of Monterey Peninsula College's instructors in the Jewelry and Metals Arts Department.
+A local practicing artist and bench jeweler, she has a wide variety of knowledge in traditional silversmithing processes and small sculpture.
+Abby has a bachelor's degree in fine arts from San Jose State University, practical knowledge from working in the industry and is a board member for the Monterey Bay Metal Arts Guild leading local events and exhibitions.

 Join Today!